I just got a question from a reader wondering why most of her conversations nowadays are so shallow.

 It was when I moved to a new city, Gothenburg, some years ago (before I moved to NYC).
 I only knew one or two people there.
 They were into sports and having fun.
 I’m into deep conversations and philosophy.

-I’ve never realized how much I craved these deep conversations.
+I’ve never realized how much I craved these deep and thoughtful conversations.
 I felt starved.
 How on earth do I find people I can have meaningful conversations with?